snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 When it comes to database as our project is concerned, we are looking to implement and migrate to MySQL and change our scripts accordingly and integrate RDS with our project.(kind of Trial and Error method)

 Unable to connect with amazon rds for free, as the microsoft sql server is not a licensed version, so looking for another centralized databases like google cloud platforms and azure

+Helping Team in preparing workshop documentation.
+Trying to install and connect mysql database.